hpsaturn/esp32s3-linux/README.md

 chmod 666 /dev/ttyACM0
 ```

-6. Return to the main terminal and perform the flashing.
+2. Return to the main terminal and perform the flashing.
 And that's it!

 ![ESP32S3 Linux final flashing](screenshots/docker_flashing.jpg)

 ---

-## Updates
+# Updates

-Before the first build and flashing, you can keep the sources and working directories changing the `settings.cfg` file.
-Also don't forget update the git submodules like this:
+After the first build and flashing, you can keep the sources and working directories changing the `settings.cfg` file and repeating the steps from the step 4.
+Also don't forget update before, the git submodules like this:

 ```bash
 git submodule update --init --recursive
 ```

+For clean the working directories, please enter to `esp32-linux-build` and remove the build directory.

 # Linux boot